& The Ghosh Yoga Linage

 Exercise the body gradually and try not to force.

-Performing a few repetitions correctly is of far more value than any number done in clumsy way.
+Performing a few repetitions correctly is of more value than any number done in clumsy way.

-Individual training is better than working in a class setting.
+Individual training is better than a class setting.

 Class work will produce average students but the super yogis have to pay a lot of attention to the way the asanas are done.
 This can only be done effectively in the privacy of your own space and time.